Beech Lodge School Services Ltd (Fagus)

 6(1)(f ) – Necessary for the purposes of legitimate interests pursued by the controller or a third party, except where such interests are overridden by the interests, rights or freedoms of the data subject.

-It is in our legitimate interest to collect and process data about you and your usage of the website to carry out evaluation, ensure that the information and resources provided to are useful, and to identify areas for improvement as we do not believe that this processing with have any adverse effect on your rights as a data subject.
-We sometimes use legitimate interest as our legal basis for processing personal data and have conducted a balance test when doing this, weighing the protection of your rights and personal data with our use of your data to continue supporting our interests.
+As a data subject on our contact and marketing database we will use the legal basis of legitimate interest to process your personal information.
+We will collect and process data about you and your usage of the website to carry out evaluation, issue you with information and resources that are useful to you, and to identify areas for improvements.
+We do not believe that this processing will have any adverse effect on your rights as a data subject.
 You can ask for a copy of our legitimate interest assessment from our Data Protection Officer.

 What are your rights?